Saudi Arabia men's national ice hockey team: History

 The Saudi Arabian Nationals first played ice hockey in the early 1990s.
 Ice hockey was played in Riyadh at the Fal Shopping Centre Ice Rink, a rink 1/3 the size of a standard North American-sized ice rink.
 In 1994, five Saudis were part of a team consisting of mostly ex-pats from Canada and Finland.
 This particular team was the winner of the Canuck Cup held in Dubai.
-A member of the team was Prince Ahmed Al Saud.
-A fan of hockey after watching it played in New York.
+A member of the team was Prince Ahmed Al-Saud, a fan of hockey after watching it played in New York.
 Saudi Arabia played its first game in 2010 during the Gulf Ice Hockey Championship which was held in Kuwait City, Kuwait.
 Saudi Arabia played three games losing its opener against Kuwait 10–3.
 In their second game in the tournament, Saudi Arabia was beaten by a larger margin then the first, losing to the United Arab Emirates 14–1.
 In their final game of the tournament, they won their first ever international game after they defeated Oman 3–1.
 Saudi Arabia finished third in the four team tournament with the UAE winning gold.
-Saudi Arabia has not been active until the 2022 GCC Games.
+Saudi Arabia has not been active until the 2022 GCC Games, but at the 2023 Arab Cup, Saudi Arabia was unofficially represented at the tournament by the Jeddah Eagles club team.

+Saudi Arabia is not yet part of the official IIHF Ranking, but the specialized website AsianIceHockey.com has included the team in its AIH Ranking of Asian men’s national programs – currently placing them 30th.